Semen cuscutae - Tu Si Zi 101

 For each of the products we sell, company owner Michael Van der Linden and members of our team do substantial research, visit the source, and meet with the collectors and processors personally.
 We back up our faith in our source and our processors with testing.

+Is it a nootropic?
 Can it help with healthy brain function?

 Yes.
 It’s a nootropic, and it has a high flavonoid content and strong antioxidant properties.
+Semen cuscutae is also one of five nootropics extracts in our BrainStorm Nootropic Brain Health Kits.

 Does it support liver health and spleen health?